 How to make the change

 Choose a birth control method that doesn’t involve hormones.
-One option is a hormone free intrauterine device (IUD) – a little piece of plastic that’s inserted into the uterus.
-Condoms are another option, and will also protect against STD:s.
+One option is an old school pessary (that is popping up again as a new, eco-friendly alternative).
+Condoms are a classic option, and will also protect against STD:s.
 Choose condoms made of latex since they biodegrade much faster than polyurethane ones.
 Fertility awareness technique also has high success rates.
 It’s all about keeping track of your body temperature and fluids so you know when you’re fertile.
-Guys, if you’re done having kids, how about considering the snip so you can get your groove on without a worry.
+Or simply use one of those fertility tracking apps.

 Why make the change?